Investing in index funds is a great, low-cost way to diversify your portfolio and reduce risk.

 A strategy for beating the market with index funds.

-One of the best strategies to invest in index funds and outperform the market is to avoid major stock market crashes.
-To avoid crashes requires you to be a master of technical analysis or have a rigorous, backtested system that has worked on all previous stock market crashes.
+One of the best strategies for investing in index funds and outperforming the market is to avoid major stock market crashes.
+To avoid crashes, you need to be a master of technical analysis or have a rigorous, backtested system that has worked through all previous stock market crashes.

-I have developed an ETF index investing system that beats the underlying benchmark index and lowers your risk at the same time.
+I have developed an ETF index-investing system that beats the underlying benchmark index while lowering your risk.
 I achieve this by avoiding major stock market crashes.

 Beat The Market, Avoid Crashes & Lower Your Risks